Att100/BSANet-cloudseg/README.md

 ## BSANet for Real-time Cloud Segmentation
 With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript:

 > Y. Li, H. Wang, S. Wang, Y. H. Lee, S. Dev.
-“BSANet: A Bilateral Segregation and Aggregation Network for Real-time Sky/Cloud Segmentation”, IEEE Transactions on Geoscience and Remote Sensing, under review
+“BSANet: A Bilateral Segregation and Aggregation Network for Real-time Sky/Cloud Segmentation”, under review

 Please cite the above paper if you intend to use whole/part of the code.
 This code is only for academic and research purposes.